 If you really want to be focused on your customer, you can keep sales KPIs focused on your business, but you also need metrics focused on what your customers want.

 Here’s a quick example, imagine an insurance company.
 The KPI in focus is requests for quotations – so they invest tonnes of money in advertising and the quotations are piled up at the door.
-However, when a user makes a request, they receive a message that their case will be studied and an agent will soon be contacted.
+However, when a user makes a request, they receive a message that their case will be studied and an agent will soon contact them.

 On the other hand, a company focused on what its customers want, rather than spending money on advertising, does so by automating the response to these requests.
 Customers know instantly how much the insurance would cost them.
 That is what interests the client in this case.

 Which company do you think will get better results?

-When a manager from the first company wants to contact an opportunity to talk about their case, many times they will find that the user has already advanced in the process with the second company, which has been quick to respond.
+When a manager from the first company wants to contact a prospect to talk about their case, many times they will find that the user has already advanced in the process with the second company, which has been quick to respond.
 This makes your customer-based management indicators so important, for obvious reasons.

-Which is the goal of our customers?
+First question, what is the goal of your customers?

-What factors will help you to achieve that goal?
+Second, what factors will help you to achieve that goal?

 In the end, management indicators are a matter of data.
-The key to finding good indicators is, as always, a combination of asking the right questions, and answering them properly.
+The key to finding good indicators is, as always, a combination of asking the right questions and answering them properly.
 To answer them, you need the right data.